 Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded according to federal guidelines.
 Federal Pell Grant recipients with the lowest Expected Family Contribution have first priority for FSEOG funding.
-Second priority is given to students with no Federal Pell Grant eligibility and the lowest Expected Family Contribution.
-The FSEOG award is $600.
+The minimum FSEOG award is $400.

 Award packages are created based on expected full-time enrollment.
-Grants will disbursed on a prorated basis based on enrollment.
+Grants are disbursed on a prorated basis based on enrollment./li>

-The College reserves the right to issue adjusted award letters due to an error in calculating.
+The College reserves the right to issue adjusted award letters when errors occur in calculating awards.

 The Board of Governor’s Fee Waiver (BOGW) will be automatically accepted.

-To accept Federal Work Study (FWS) the student must meet with the On-Campus Job Placement Coordinator.
+To accept Federal Work Study (FWS), students must meet with the On-Campus Job Placement Coordinator.

-Student must attend a loan workshop In order to accept their Direct Loan.
+Students must attend a loan workshop to accept their Direct Loans.

 Expected Family Contribution

-The formula to determine ability to contribute toward the cost of education is legislated by Congress.
+Congress legislates the formula that determines an applicant’s ability to contribute toward their cost of education.
 The Expected Family Contribution (EFC) is the result of the Free Application for Federal Student Aid (FAFSA).
-For dependent students the EFC is the result of a combination of the parent and student income and asset information.
-For independent students the EFC is the result of the student and spouse (if married) income and asset information.
+For dependent students, the EFC is the result of a combination of the parent and student income and asset information.
+For independent students, the EFC is the result of the student and spouse (if married) income and asset information.